top of page

 With the end of my earthly stay,

-From here I'll be taken away.
+From here I will be taken away.

 And if what they say is true,